aaron-meyers/wanikani-mnemonics/notes.md

 6. Share Bing image URL to {Shortcut?
 To-Do?} with info {level}.{primary}.{r|k|v}{m|r}

 ## Desired flow
+TODO - need to be able to extract image from Bing image URL to automate this flow, also still needs Discord upload in post-process
 1. Select mnemonic text for prompt
 2. Share to shortcut
    1. Edit prompt text if needed